We

 the two women fighting over the pen and

 papers.
-Sanford
+Her

 starts tossing Kovack around the room.
 (The